-You may find these much denser than typical pancakes which is why I shared them with a very grateful friend.
-Also, I like making mini pancakes so I have more for stacking.
+You may find these much denser than typical pancakes (great for sharing with a friend or saving them for yourself).
+Also, I like making mini pancakes which results in more pancakes (for stacking fun).
 Enjoy!

 - 1 cup rolled oats

 - 1 ripe banana

 - 1/3 cup pumpkin

 - 2 tsp pumpkin spice (2 parts cinnamon to 1 part each all spice, nutmeg, ginger)